ericcornelissen/svgo-action/docs/events.md

 > Find out more in the GitHub Actions documentation on [`schedule` events].

-In the `schedule` context the SVGO Action will optimize all SVGs in the project at the scheduled time.
+In the `schedule` context the SVGO Action will optimize all SVGs in the repository at the scheduled time.

 The Action will never modify SVGs that are already optimized or [SVGs that are ignored].

 ### Inputs

-The following [inputs] can be used in the `schedule` context.
+The following [inputs] are available in the `schedule` context.

 | Name           | Supported          | Required           |
 | -------------- | ------------------ | ------------------ |